Get 80% off your plan for your first 6 months.*

 Company value = Liquidation value of assets – Liabilities

-Earnings-based valuation works out what a company is worth by multiplying its annual profit by an industry multiple.
-This method focuses on your business's profit-generating ability rather than just assets.
+Earnings-based valuation calculates your company's worth by multiplying annual profit by an industry multiple.
+This method focuses on your business's ability to generate profit rather than just its assets.

 Earnings-based valuation formula